 Collectors Society members hear from artists, collectors, and specialists; enjoy behind the scenes experiences related to the Museum’s exhibitions; and help support the acquisition of works for the collection.
 All Museum members are eligible to join Collectors Society.

+Dues cover programs, meals, and transportation as well as help to support the acquisition of works for the Museum’s collection.
 Participation in Collectors Society is a privilege of Museum membership.
 Not a Museum member?
 Click here to join today!

-Friday, November 9 at Noon
+Friday, November 8, 2019; 9 AM

-For additional information, please contact Alice Novak, Curator of Education, at email@example.com or call 334.625.4361.
+For additional information, please contact Alice Novak, Curator of Education, at email@example.com or 334.625.4361.